Tuesday, 17 June 2014

 031. Khurd - Birthplace of Great Actor Sunil Dutt

 In 1998, he visited Pakistan.
-Rest of the story I want you to read in his own words:
+And now, instead of telling you the rest of the story myself, I invite you to read it in his own words.

 The Rediff Interview / Sunil Dutt